 where ${\frac{{d\phi }}{{d\lambda }}}$ is the differential cold neutron flux near $\lambda=8.9\mathrm{\AA}$.

-To investigate the UCN production rate as a function of the cold moderator geometry, we varied the bottom thickness $b$ and side thickness $s$ of the cold moderator volume.
-As expressed by Eq.\ref{eq3}, the UCN production rate is defined by the integral flux of the incident cold neutron.
+The UCN production rate is estimated as a function of the cold moderator geometry while varying the bottom thickness $b$ and side thickness $s$ of the cold moderator volume as shown in Fig. \ref{fig2}.
+From Eq. \ref{eq3}, the UCN production rate is defined by the integral flux of the incident cold neutron.
 The proposed concept enables the feeding of cold neutrons from a broad angular distribution to the UCN production volume.
-In our previous study of a cold neutron moderator for LENS, it was revealed that the optimal thickness of a solid methane moderator is close to 2cm.
-In this study, the bottom thickness $b$ is fixed at either 1cm or 2cm.
-In each configuration of the bottom thickness, the side thickness $s$ varies from 0.5cm to 2.3cm to determine the optimal thickness of the side for maximum UCN production.
+In previous study of a cold neutron moderator for LENS, the optimal thickness of a solid methane moderator was about $2\mathrm{cm}$\cite{2010NIMPA.620..375S}.
+In this study, the side thickness $s$ is varied between $0.5\mathrm{cm}$ to $2.2\mathrm{cm}$ while the bottom thickness $b$ is fixed at either 1cm or 2cm to determine the optimal thickness for maximum UCN production,

-The geometry and position of the UCN production volume itself are fixed in this study.
-The inner diameter of the superfluid $^{4}\textrm{He}$ bottle is $80\textrm{mm}$ and the total length of the tube is about 1m.
-The total volume of the liquid $^{4}\textrm{He}$ bottle is $\sim5320\textrm{cc}$.
-The area surrounded by the cold moderator is $\sim26.8\textrm{cm}$ long from the bottom end.
-Therefore, the volume involved in UCN production is close to $1347\textrm{cc}$.
-The rest of the tube volume is considered as the UCN storage volume despite the absence of a geometrical change.